Koleja/Landmark_remark/README.md

 Frontend -> React.js

 ## To run in dev mode
-1. npm install in root folder, 'front' folder and 'back' folder
+1. npm install in root directory, 'front' folder and 'back' folder
 2. create .env files in 'front' and 'back' (front .env file keeps REACT_APP_MAP_KEY, back .env file keeps DB_ROUTE and SECRET)
-3. npm start (will run react from 'front' folder and node from 'back' folder
+3. npm start in root directory (will run react from 'front' folder and node from 'back' folder

 # TODO